nstern-snhu/debugproject/README.md

 # debugproject
-# Nick Stern

-Summarize the project and what problem it was solving.
+# Summarize the project and what problem it was solving.
 This project was to look over and debug some code.
 I have uploaded the changes made to the code so that it is actually functional and working!

 What did you do particularly well?